GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     - QGIS displays geodata in layers, where each dataset is represented in one layer.
 The layers are stacked on top of each other.
     - Lets arrange the layers so we work with them more easily:
         - The ADM0-layer should go at the bottom, followed by ADM1, then ADM2.
+        - Then we can add the road network.
         - The healthsites should go on top.
 6. Let's add a basemap:
     - In the file browser, scrool down until you see `XYZ-Tiles`